medic/cht-couch2pg/README.md

 The simplest way to run with `docker-compose` is to specify the CouchDB instance that your CHT is using.
 The compose file will then create a dockerized PostgresSQL instance, connect to the CouchDB server and proceed to download all the data to the PostgresSQL instance:

-1. Start the docker compose services by running:
+1. Start the docker compose services by running.
+The URL specified in `COUCHDB_URL` needs to be reachable the docker conatiner (ie not `localhost`):
    ```shell
    export COUCHDB_URL=https://medic:password@192-168-68-26.my.local-ip.co:8442/medic
    docker-compose up